ramonauble/db-js/readme.md

  the offsets are expressed in units of **scale degrees**, both positive and negative.\
  given the selected scale & root settings (detailed below), the offset will "select" the corresponding note from said scale, starting from the **root note** at center position.\
  for example, an offset of +2 selects the second note up from the root - in C Major, this would be C-D-(**E**).\
+ this behavior is retained for each note of the selected scale; if a C is played in C major, 2 scale degrees up gives a tuning of the E above. however, if a D is then played, the same offset of +2 degrees will give F, not E (as F is 2 degrees above D). this ensures all partials remain tuned in a consistent way for each possible note that can be played.

 ### shape
 ----------------------------------------------------
- the **shape** page is host to 6 independent waveshapers, one for each of the 6 partials.\
+ the **shape** page is host to 6 independent waveshaper distortions, one for each of the 6 partials.\
  the amount of shaping for each partial is determined by the position of the corresponding drawbar.\
  the sliders control both the pregain send & postgain mix amounts; as the output level is increased, the output spectrum will also become brighter.